QueenieCplusplus/IS_IS/README.md

               Higer Value indicates Lower Capacity.

 Any single link can have a max value of 64.
 IS-IS calculates path values by sum up links values.
 In this way, it helps to check the shortest-path algorithm is executed effectively and its metrics provide the granularity to support diversified link types.

+# Apply to Cisco Router

+Their interface's default metric is 10.